INITI-Playground/initi-playground-docs/docs/setup/sound-settings.md

 ## Adjust volume

-Find the `VOLUME` slider and adjust it to set the overall volume level for the INITI Playground.
+Use the `VOLUME` slider to set the overall system volume for the INITI Playground.

 !!! note
+    This setting controls the master volume of the system.
-    Please note that this controls the general volume.
-Individual games also have their own settings menus where you can adjust game-specific volume and other related settings.
+    Individual games may include their own audio settings where game-specific sounds and music levels can be adjusted separately.

+## Test sound output

-After configuring the volume and selecting the output device, click the `TEST SOUND` button.
-This will play a test sound to help you verify that the audio settings are correct and functioning as desired.
+After selecting the output device and adjusting the volume, click the `TEST SOUND` button.

+A short test sound will play so you can confirm that:

+- the correct output device is selected
+- the volume level is appropriate